ETS-Android1/ScheduleManagementApp-COMP3350-A03-Group7/i3_worksheet.md

 ========================================

 Prudent and Inadvertent Technical Debt
-- we were storing int day, int hour, int minute ..etc in our database, This is due to we was not figure out the existence of hsqldb's bultin function as well as it's type system.
+- We were storing int day, int hour, int minute, etc in our database.
+This is due to us not being aware of HSQLDB's built-in function and as its type system.
 This makes the database become error prone that generate a lot of silent bugs.
-That why we fail to ship one of our feature(Select Schedule on date)in iteration 2.
+That why we fail to ship one of our feature (Select Schedule on date) in Iteration 2.
-- we fixed this by relying in on the hsqldb date time type and using it's supported date time builtin function to query date time relate data.
+- We fixed this by relying in on the HSQLDB date time type and using its supported date time built-in function to query date-time related data.

 Reckless and Inadvertent Technical Debt
-- we did not have a centralize utility time helper, all the code support get time and date , set time and date format, display time,set timezone... is repeatedly scattered over the whole app.
+- We did not have a centralized utility time helper, all the code support: get time and date, set time and date format, display time, set timezone... is repeatedly scattered over the whole app.
 This created inconsistenties in timezone setting and the display format of time/day.
-- we fixed this by modularize these helper function into a singleton called TimeController where we can change timezone and date and time's format in one place and have it's affective everywhere.
+- We fixed this by modularizing the helper function into a singleton called TimeController where we can change timezone and date and time's format in one place and have it be effective everywhere.

 Reckless and Deliberate Technical debt (Code-Like-Hell)
 - Before, after everytime we initialize new event object, we have to call EventValidator to validate the event and surrounding